Quickstart: Streaming Vivid Mosaic Basemaps

-In this tutorial, you will learn how to place a Basemap WMS streaming request for Vivid Standard 30 cm basemap imagery over an AOI:
+In this tutorial, you will learn how to place a Basemap WMS streaming request for Vivid Mosaic 30 cm basemap imagery over an AOI:

 Topic summary: